timo-schmid/svalidate/docs/usage.md

 import svalidate._
 ```

-The library is built around case classes - so lets define one for our user data:
+The library is built for (but not limited to) case classes - so lets define one for our user data:

 ```scala
 scala> case class UserData(id: Int, email: String, firstName: String, lastName: String)